mcereda/dotfiles/README.md

   {{ $hostGitConfigs := list (joinPath $hostsDir .chezmoi.hostname "dot_gitconfig") }}
   ```

-  the `$hostsDir` variable can be manually defined using the `data.hostsDir` key in chezmoi's configuration:
+  The `$hostsDir` variable can be manually defined using the `data.hostsDir` key in chezmoi's configuration:

   ```yaml
   # file at $HOME/.config/chezmoi/chezmoi.yaml
   data:
     hostsDir: …
   ```

+- Use the custom `localOnly_` prefix to mark _local-only_ files that should be ignored by the repository but be managed
+  by chezmoi.<br/>
+  These will enable host-specific files to be saved in the repository in the near future.

 ### Encryption